 Kalanchoe fedtschenkoi is native to central and south-eastern Madagascar.
 It grows on siliceous rocks at elevations that range from 330 to 3,280 feet (100 to 1,000 m).

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).

 How to Grow and Care

-Kalanchoes are not particularly hard to grow, and the flowering varieties are highly rewarding for their colorful and long-lasting flowers.
-They prefer bright, sunny locations, especially in the summer growing season.
-During the winter, consider a south-facing window.
-Water moderately throughout the summer and reduce watering in the winter.
-Let the soil surface dry out between waterings, and in the winter, the plant can almost dry out.
+The flowering varieties are highly rewarding for their colorful and long-lasting flowers.
+They prefer bright, sunny locations, especially in the growing season.
+Water moderately from fall to winter when the growth is most active.
+Reduce watering during the hottest summer months when the plants are mostly dormant and winter when the growth slows down significantly.
+Let the soil surface dry out between waterings.
 Watch the fleshy leaves for signs of water distress.
-They prefer warmth.
-Do not let fall below 55ºF (12.7ºC).
 An ordinary potting soil mix is fine.
-Feed bi-weekly in the summer with a liquid fertilizer, or use slow-release pellets.
+Feed bi-weekly during the growing season with a liquid fertilizer, or use slow-release pellets.

-- Back to genus Bryophyllum
+- Back to genus Kalanchoe

-- Succulentopedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus
+- Succupedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus

 Click on a photo to see a larger version.